-The Masters Degree Programme in Public Choice is a quantitative social science program.
-The program involves an interdisciplinary approach to social science issues across time and space with a focus on comparisons between North America and Europe.
+The Masters Degree Programme in Public Choice is a mathematical methods in the social sciences program.
+The program involves an economics-based approach to social science issues with a focus on comparisons between North America and Europe.

 Social behavior is strategic behavior – humans take the actions or reactions of others into account and act accordingly.
 Developing tools to understand how people interact is crucial in understanding any and all social policy, its origins and its societal impacts.
 All aspects of social action involve a need to understand strategic behavior.
-The programme provides students with a solid background in quantitative methods used in political science, economics and other social sciences necessary for understanding key elements of social structures including institutions, policy design and implementation, and the problems related to processes of voting, deliberation and decision making.
+The programme provides students with a solid background in quantitative methods used in economics and political science necessary for understanding key elements of social structures including institutions, policy design and implementation, and the problems related to processes of voting, deliberation and decision making.

 Coursework emphasizes both practical and theoretical understanding of the issues.
 The program aims to prepare the students for postgraduate studies, independent research work as well as for professional activity at various tasks in the society, ranging from policy positions to business positions.